sebastianludwig/blog/_posts/2021-01-12-imapbogofilter.md

 ./configure --with-database=sqlite
 ```

-The frist attempt failed with
+The first attempt failed with

 ```bash
 clang: error: '-I-' not supported, please use -iquote instead
 ```

-This is probabably becasue I have Xcode installed and clang 12.0.0 fails the "is GCC4?" check in `configure.ac`.
+This is probably because I have Xcode installed and clang 12.0.0 fails the "is GCC4?" check in `configure.ac`.
 To fix this I modified `src/Makefile`

 ```makefile
 #AM_CPPFLAGS = -I$(top_srcdir)/gnugetopt -I$(top_srcdir)/trio -I- -I. \